 There’s More Work to Do… New Jersey Recently Revised It’s Building Codes.
 How Does It Affect You?

 Also, of significance to projects under construction, or with recently issued building permits, is that on March 21, 2016 newly adopted building code regulations became effective.
 Highlights of the code changes include:

 - Wind design criteria; and

 If, however, a completed permit application was filed prior to the effective date and construction commences within one (1) year after the issuance of the permit and progress is made every six (6) months thereafter, it may be grandfathered under the prior building code regulations.
 Accordingly, it is imperative to move projects at the necessary cadence.

-If you have any questions concerning the PEA or how a project may be affected by the recent building code changes, please contact your CSG attorney or the authors listed below.
+If you have any questions concerning the PEA or how a project may be affected by the recent building code changes, please contact your CSG attorney.